 Dilute before use

 Products may call for dilution to save on packaging space and to provide the product in a concentrated way.
 Applying the recommended ratio is crucial for safety and product efficacy.
 Too much or too little solvent (such as water) can impact the product’s effectiveness and safety.

 Apply and let stand for 2 minutes

-The exact duration may vary, but often, cleaning products include directions to let the product “stand” on a surface.
-This not only allows dirt and grime to loosen and become easier to remove, it also allows disinfectants the time required to kill germs.
-Patience goes a long way to keeping families and home healthy and safe.
+Cleaning products include directions to let the product “stand” on a surface, though the exact duration of time may vary.
+This time not only allows dirt and grime to loosen and become easier to remove, it also allows disinfectants the time required to kill germs.
+Consumer patience goes a long way in keeping families and homes healthy and safe.